percona/training/exercise5-prepare-start-slave.md

 In this exercise you will: Prepare the backup, start MySQL on DB2 and connect the slave.

+* 5.1 - Decompress the backup

+  If you didn't notice, we used the _--compress_ option on our innobackupex execution.
+So before we can do anything else to our DB2 instance, we have to decompress the backup.

+  `cd /var/lib/mysql`
+  `innobackupex --decompress ./`

-* 5.1 - Prepare the backup
+* 5.2 - Prepare the backup

   When you take a backup of a running MySQL instance, there are usually transactions in-flight.
 Innobackupex records these transactions while taking the snapshot of your data on-disk.
 We must now apply all of those changes that happened during the backup process to the actual data files.